-Given the advances in marketing operations, prescription web analytics, and B2B marketing and sales alignment, CMOs have few excuses to accept second-string status.
+Given the advances in marketing operations, web analytics, and B2B marketing and sales alignment, CMOs have few excuses to accept second-string status.

 When I turned seven, my parents moved from a bucolic small town in Connecticut to Morris Plains, New Jersey, a sprawling suburban jungle.
 It was a major transition for me.
 I went from “local kickball hero” to “zero” within no time.
 For weeks, I was the last person selected for the coed kickball team.
 It was a crushing blow.